 If you end appointments by printing out directions so patients know how to continue their treatment at home, you need to translate these medical documents for all your non-English speaking patients.

-This is the only way to be sure they understand the type of at-home care to begin and the medication they should be taking along with dosage amounts.
+This is the only way to be sure they understand the type of at-home care to begin and the medication they should be taking along with dosage amounts and possible side effects.
 Without proper understanding of medical instructions like these, your patients could end up taking their medications incorrectly or not at all.